KYVENetwork/docs/docs/token_holders/delegating.md

 ### Redelegation

 On the chain level, redelegation is possible immediately.
-If you perform a redelegation you start earning rewards from the new target chain node and not from the old source chain node.
-The catch is that you still can get slashed during the unbonding time in the old and the new target chain node at the same time.
-After the unbonding time is done you can only get slashed if the new target chain node receives a slash.
+If you perform a redelegation you start earning rewards from the new target consensus validator and not from the old source consensus validator.
+The catch is that you still can get slashed during the unbonding time in the old and the new target consensus validator at the same time.
+After the unbonding time is done you can only get slashed if the new target consensus validator receives a slash.
 Here, the same parameters like in the undelegation are used for redelegation.

 |                  | Mainnet                                                                                 | Kaon                                                                                    | Korellia                                                                                    |
 | ---------------- | --------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------- |